Could Going Scent Free In Your Home Boost Your Health?

 And my final piece of advice?
 Don’t assume a ‘nice’ floral scented home will appeal to all potential buyers!
 Perhaps go for some freshly baked bread instead! 🙂

-If you’re looking for more information on natural products and some cheap and easy DIY options then check out my article on entitled “How Switching To Natural Cleaning Products Can Improve Your Family’s Health“.
+If you’re looking for more information on natural products and some cheap and easy DIY options, then check out my article on “How Switching To Natural Cleaning Products Can Improve Your Family’s Health“.

-If you don’t have time to make some DIY products, I recommend this range of non-toxic cleaning supplies at Amazon.com .
-These will help you make some lifestyle changes in the products you use to help reduce you and your family’s risk of exposure to some dangerous chemicals.
+Or, if you don’t have time to make some DIY products then I recommend this range of non-toxic cleaning supplies at Amazon.com .
+These will help you make some lifestyle changes in the products you use, and may help to reduce the risk of exposure to potentially dangerous chemicals.